GauravPandeyLab/eipy/README.md

 ```

-Define base predictors as a dictionary,
+Define base predictors as a dictionary.

 ```
 base_predictors = {